 Step 6 – How?

 Locate the adjuster screw which goes though the backing plate.
 This will help you access the brake shoe.

 Step 7 – Fix

-Now go through all the parts of the brake and break drum.
-Look for usual wear and tear effects and check if there has been any brake fuel leaks.
+Now go through all the parts of the brake and brake drum.
+Look for usual wear and tear effects and check if there has been any brake fluid leaks.